EddyVerbruggen/Toast-PhoneGap-Plugin/issue_template.md

 ### Expected behaviour
-Tell us what should happen
+Tell us what should happen.

 ### Actual behaviour
 Tell us what happens instead.
 Provide a log message if relevant.

-### Steps to reproduce
-1.
-2.
-3.

-### I've seen this happen on
+### I'm seeing this behaviour on
-Please add hardware models and OS versions:
+_Remove this hint: these checkboxes can be checked like this: [x]_

 - [ ] iOS device
 - [ ] iOS sim
 - [ ] Android device
 - [ ] Android sim

+#### Hardware models
+Example: Samsung Galaxy S6, iPhone 6s

+#### OS versions
+Example: Android 4.4.2, iOS 9.2

-### I've checked these
+### I'm not a dummy, so I've checked these
 - [ ] It happens on a fresh Cordova CLI project as well.
 - [ ] I'm waiting for `deviceready` to fire.
 - [ ] My JavaScript has no errors (`window.onerror` catches nothing).

-### How do we reproduce this?
+### So how can we reproduce this?

 #### Awesome :star::star::star::star::star:
 Provide a (link to a) minimal demo app showing the faulty behaviour.